drench/futilities/README.markdown

 	Attemps to generate a list of all configuration files the local Apache installation uses.
 Great when you're working on a new and/or strange Apache installation.
-Requires Perl 5 with no extras, and shell access to a server
+Requires Perl 5 with no extras, and an urgent need to know the location of a mysterious RedirectMatch.

 	For more information: http://dren.ch/apache-config-finder/